 Observations 1.
 That the articles of incorporation of listed companies should not limit the maximum number of votes that may be cast by one shareholder or contain other restrictions that hinder the takeover of control of the company through the acquisition of its shares on the market.
 Complies X Explain 2.
 That when the listed company is controlled by another entity in the meaning of Article 42 of the Commercial Code, whether listed or not, and has, directly or through its subsidiaries, business relations with said entity or any of its subsidiaries (other than the listed company) or carries out activities related to those of any of them it should make accurate public disclosures on: a) The respective areas of activity and possible business relationships between the listed company or its subsidiaries and the parent company or its subsidiaries. b) The mechanisms in place to resolve any conflicts of interest that may arise.
-Complies X Complies partially □ Explain □ Not Applicable □ a) Changes that have occurre ed since the last General Shareholders' Meeting.
-Specific reasons why the company has not followed one or more of the recommendations of the Code of Corporate Governance and the alternative rules applied, if any.
-Complies X Complies partially \square Explain □ 4. shareholders and institution and with proxy advisors that treatment to similarly situate define and promote a policy on coal investors, within the framework of the complies in all aspects with rules againd shareholders.
-And that the company in on how it has been put into practice all tementing it. neir involvement in the company, nst market abuse and gives equal should publish this policy on its other types of regulated info communication of economic- as it may consider appropria o the legal obligations regarding dissend ormation, the company should also have financial, non-financial and corporate in te (communication media, social netwo on and quality of information available t ve a general policy regarding the nformation through such channels orks or other channels) that helps Complies X Complies partially \square Explain □ 5. delegation of powers allowi should not submit to the General Share ng the issue of shares or convertible ant exceeding 20% of the capital at the t securities with the exclusion of I of Directors approves any issue of sha ights, the company should immediately Complies X Complies partially \square Explain □ 6. prepare the reports listed below, whe em on their website with sufficient time tion is not mandatory: a) Report on the auditor's inc dependence. b) Reports on the workings of f the audit and nomination and remune ration committees. c) Report by the audit commi ttee on related party transactions.
-Complies X Complies partially □ Explain 7.
-That the company should transmit in real time, through its website, the proceedings of the Shareholders' Meetings. by means of data transmiss d have mechanisms in place allowing the sion and even, in the case of large-ond active participation in the General N caps and to the extent that it is Complies X Complies partially Explain □ 8.
-That the audit committee should ensure that the financial statements submitted to the Gen Shareholders' Meeting are prepared in accordance with accounting regulations.
-And that in cases which the auditor has included a qualification or reservation in its audit report, the chairman of audit committee should clearly explain to the general meeting the opinion of the audit committee its content and scope, making a summary of this opinion available to shareholders at the time with the meeting is called, alongside the other Board proposals and reports Complies X Complies partially □ Explain □
+Complies X Complies partially □ Explain □ Not Applicable □ a) Changes that have occurre ed since the last General Shareholders' Meeting. company has not followed one or mor ce and the alternative rules applied, if a Complies X Complies partially $\square$ Explain □ 4. shareholders and institution and with proxy advisors that treatment to similarly situate define and promote a policy on co al investors, within the framework of the complies in all aspects with rules again and shareholders.
+And that the company on on how it has been put into practice and ementing it. neir involvement in the company, nst market abuse and gives equal should publish this policy on its other types of regulated info communication of economic- as it may consider appropria o the legal obligations regarding dissend ormation, the company should also have financial, non-financial and corporate in te (communication media, social netwo on and quality of information available t ve a general policy regarding the nformation through such channels orks or other channels) that helps Complies X Complies partially $\square$ Explain 🗆 5. delegation of powers allowi should not submit to the General Share ng the issue of shares or convertible ant exceeding 20% of the capital at the t securities with the exclusion of I of Directors approves any issue of sha ights, the company should immediately Complies X Complies partially $\square$ Explain □ 6. prepare the reports listed below, whe em on their website with sufficient time tion is not mandatory: a) Report on the auditor's inc dependence. b) Reports on the workings of f the audit and nomination and remune ration committees. c) Report by the audit commi ttee on related party transactions.
+Complies X Complies partially □ Explain □ 7.
+That the company should tra ansmit in real time, through its website e, the proceedings of the General by means of data transmis d have mechanisms in place allowing the sion and even, in the case of large-ond active participation in the General N caps and to the extent that it is Complies X Complies partially □ Explain 8.
+Shareholders' Meeting are powhich the auditor has include audit committee should clea its content and scope, making hould ensure that the financial state repared in accordance with accounting led a qualification or reservation in its rly explain to the general meeting the one a summary of this opinion available ide the other Board proposals and reposals regulations.
+And that in cases in audit report, the chairman of the pinion of the audit committee on to shareholders at the time when Complies X Complies partially □ Explain □